Stocks Decline Ahead of Busy Earnings Reports Week

 US stocks finished lower on Monday as investors brace for heightened volatility during the corporate earnings season.
 The busy earnings week will also deliver impactful economic data that kicks off with today’s US consumer price data for March.
 The data will show whether inflation fears are based on fundamentals or rather the expected bump in prices will prove groundless.

-As the start of the earnings season unfolds, market participants are once again repositioning their portfolio to meet the anticipated earnings, particularly by the banking sector.
+As the start of the earnings season unfolds, market participants are once again repositioning their portfolios to meet the anticipated earnings, particularly by the banking sector.
 This week, the market will be reporting first-quarter earnings from JPMorgan, Bank of America, Goldman Sachs, Morgan Stanley, and Wells Fargo.
 In addition, other companies from various sectors will also report earnings, including BlackRock Inc., Delta Air Lines, PepsiCo, and UnitedHealth Group.

 In April, the largely neglected tech shares have staged a significant comeback after investors pushed them aside prompted by rising yields and inflation concerns.
 In April, however, technology stocks have been at the helm of the rally that has pushed the major benchmarks to record highs.